aupu9659/Git--r-done/README.md

      be stopped, but this can be limited by the 5 card maximum birthday card per day rule.
 But again, getting a birthday card from a random company on a day that is not your birthday won't send a message to use their business, so it is unlikely that scammers will try to use our website.
+8. Version Control: GitHub
-8. Software Development Methodology: Agile
+9. Software Development Methodology: Agile
-9. Collaboration Tool: Slack, Trello
+10. Collaboration Tool: Slack, Trello